-In this work, we aim at performing an analysis on the origin and fate of the cold CGM in gas in the cosmological zoom-in simulation Eris2k.
-Differently from most previous works, typically tracking the cold gas back in time until some location criteria are met, we consider simultaneously the position and temperature evolution of gas particles, in order to understand {\it when} and {\it where} gas cooling happens.
-In particular, we distinguish between gas cooling down directly in the CGM (while in outflow, an inflow, or static) and gas entering the CGM already in a cold state (from the IGM, from the disk of the main galaxy or from a satellite).
-This allows us to investigate both (1) the mechanisms responsible for gas cooling and (2) the survival of cold gas clouds transported into the CGM.
+In this work we performed an analysis on the origin and fate of the cold CGM in gas in the cosmological zoom-in simulation Eris2k.
+Differently from most previous works that typically track the cold gas back in time until some location criteria are met, we consider simultaneously the position and temperature evolution of gas particles in order to understand when and where gas cooling happens.
+In particular, we distinguish between gas cooling down directly in the CGM (while in outflow, in inflow, or static) and gas entering the CGM already in a cold state (from the IGM, from the disk of the main galaxy, or from a satellite).
+This allows us to investigate the mechanisms responsible for gas cooling, and the survival of cold gas clouds transported into the CGM.

-The paper is organised as follows.
-In Sec.
-2, we present the simulation Eris2k, and describe our algorithm to track SPH particles.
-In Sec.
-3, we detail the properties of cold gas in Eris2k (Sec 3.1), we discuss its origin (Sec.
-3.2) and we analyze in more detail the gas temperature evolution by forward tracking gas in the disk (Sec.
-3.3) and in outflow (3.4).
-Remarks on the cooling physics and cooling times are shown in Sec.
+The paper is organized as follows.
+In Sect.
+2 we present the simulation Eris2k, and describe our algorithm to track smoothed particle hydrodynamic (SPH) particles.
+In Sect.
+3 we detail the properties of cold gas in Eris2k (Sect.
+3.1), we discuss its origin (Sect.
+3.2), and we analyze in more detail the gas temperature evolution by forward tracking gas in the disk (Sect.
+3.3) and in outflow (Sect.
+3.4).
+A discussion of the cooling physics and cooling times is presented in Sect.
 3.5.
-We finally summarize our conclusions in Sec.
+We summarize our conclusions in Sect.
 4.